Notes |

 Miss Pearl Adams, teacher of English in the Wichita high schools for 11 years, died Sunday afternoon at her home in Sterling where she has been ill for the last 18 months, according to word received here by friends.

 Miss Adams started teaching in the Wichita high school in 1920.
-She continued at East high until 1930, then taughter at North high until 1931, when she was compelled to give up her work because of ill health.
+She continued at East high until 1930, then taught at North high until 1931, when she was compelled to give up her work because of ill health.

 Hundreds of Wichitans have studied in her classes and she was a popular member of the City Teachers’ association, having a wide acquaintance.
 In collaboration with Miss Ellen Smith and Miss Leona McAulty, Wichita teachers, she wrote the textbooks, “Essentials in English,” which is in use in many public schools.